jjindrich/jjazure-web-php/README.md

 - Select Overview and Create an App
 - Type your container and Service External

+Or you can use yaml definition from charts folder - it not contains resource External service endpoint.

 After several minutes there will be published external IP on AKS dashboard.